 What If I Can’t Pay My Total Debt?

 - An IRS Offer in Compromise is a last resort in most cases, only used after a taxpayer has tried and exhausted other payment options.
 If you feel that certain circumstances or life events make it impossible for you to ever pay off the full amount owed, you can request an OIC.
 If the IRS accepts your offer, they’re allowing you to settle your tax liability for a lesser amount.

-It’s extremely hard to get an Offer in Compromise approved; your offer must be a realistic appraisal of what you can pay.
+- It’s extremely hard to get an Offer in Compromise approved; your offer must be a realistic appraisal of what you can pay.
 The IRS Statute of Limitations allows the government agency to pursue back tax collections from you for 10 years (and longer in some cases); if they believe they can collect the full amount owed in that time, they won’t accept your OIC offer.

-If your OIC is approved, you’ll need to pay off your debt in one of three ways: through a lump sum payment made in five or fewer installments, through a short-term periodic payment paid off in full within 24 months, or through a deferred periodic payment in which the debt must be paid within the 10-year statutory period.
+- If your OIC is approved, you’ll need to pay off your debt in one of three ways: through a lump sum payment made in five or fewer installments, through a short-term periodic payment paid off in full within 24 months, or through a deferred periodic payment in which the debt must be paid within the 10-year statutory period.